-Iliotibial Band Syndrome (ITBS) is one of the leading causes of pain on the outer (lateral) side of the knee, which can radiate up the thigh.
+Iliotibial Band Syndrome (ITBS) is one of the leading causes of lateral knee pain on the outer side of the knee, which can radiate up the thigh.

 It is also known as Iliotibial Friction Syndrome, ITB syndrome or ITBS and is often misdiagnosed as Runners Knee.
 It is a common cause of running knee pain, frequently affecting long distance runners.